 More than just about any other asset class, buying into real estate takes money.
 Paying for property with debt still has high up-front costs, and interest rates will eat away at any profit you make.
 Paying with cash means having the money on hand to buy into one of the most expensive asset classes on the market.
 A $500,000 pool of assets gives you the chance to buy into this market, whether in the form of a farm or ranch, a residence or even a storefront.

 Of course, real estate isn’t without its downsides.
 This is arguably the most illiquid asset you can purchase.
 That’s because even if you can sell the property easily, it sometimes takes years for real estate to appreciate in value.
 What’s more, this is a highly speculative asset class.
 While a very strong investment category overall, there is a very real element of risk here.
 Buy into the wrong market or at the wrong time and you can lose a lot of money.

 But money unlocks opportunities, and if you buy into the right market at the right time … well that’s a very different story.

-The choices of what to do with $500,000 are legion.
+The choices of what to do with $500,000 are abundant.
 Among them are hedge funds, real estate and index funds.
 While people with a lower net worth often buy index funds, they can also be attractive to the wealthy.
 That’s because some index funds track highly speculative indices that hold the potential for outsized gains.
 They can also be attractive to the wealthy by serving as the proverbial anchor to windward for a six-figure portfolio.

 Tips for Investing

 - Never put all your financial eggs in one basket.
 Be sure to prudently allocate your assets across various areas of the market.
 An asset allocation calculator can be a useful guide for this.